Homepage / Auctions & Wire Transfers: Wire Transfers

 Affiliate Ad

-for Wire Transfers
+Why are Wire Transfers Prices

-Why is this?
-Credit Card services cost money to the dealer.
 Having once owned a business and collected money from customers using credit cards, I have some experience in this area.

 Credit Card services charge dealers and business owners to use their services.
 There are fees for every transaction, usually running anywhere from 3.0% to 6.5% of the total cost of the purchase.

-In addition, not all Credit Card services process the transactions themselves (ex: Visa and MasterCard), so there are additional fees to an outside processing company.
+In addition, not all Credit Card services process the transactions themselves (ex, Visa, and MasterCard), so there are additional fees to an outside processing company.

-Some of these fees are billed at the time the transaction is processed or at the end of each month.
-Either way, if the dealer or business does not compensate for these fees in one matter or another it will slowly eat away at the businesses bottom line and could ultimately effect the business in a bad way.
+Either way, if the dealer or business does not compensate for these fees in one matter or another, it will slowly eat away at their bottom line and will likely negatively affect the business.

 Click "here" to read an article from the US Federal Trade Commission concerning wire fraud.